jessemiller/Sneazr/readme.md

 # Sneazr

-Sneazr is a super simply plugin for Nose that adds Growl notifications.
+Sneazr is a super simple plugin for Nose that adds Growl notifications.

 ## Installation

 First you need Growl installed and you will need to install their python library.
-For instructions on installing Growl's python library their [documentation](http://growl.info/documentation/developer/python-support.php "Growl Python Library Info").
+For instructions on installing Growl's python library, see their [documentation](http://growl.info/documentation/developer/python-support.php "Growl Python Library Info").

 After that it should be as easy as